Facebook stops Frenchman from streaming his own death | DW | 05.09.2020

-Facebook says it will stop a terminally ill Frenchman from broadcasting his own death on the social media site.
-Alain Cocq wanted to stream his final hours after France's president turned down his request for euthanasia.
+Facebook has said it will stop a terminally ill Frenchman from broadcasting his own death on the social media site.
+Alain Cocq wanted to stream his final hours after France's president turned down his euthanasia request.

 Facebook has said it will block a terminally ill Frenchman from broadcasting his own death on the social media platform.